Nanotech dazzles at College Park

 And with worldwide investments in nanotechnology growing 10 percent last year, the time seemed right, said University of Maryland researchers, to showcase the initial two years of their Maryland Nano Center in College Park.

-The center’s first NanoDay, held May 12, was a platform for industry and academic scientists and about 100 students to convince 300 guests that atomic level manufacturing — nanotechnology — will be the industrial revolution of the 21st century.
+Last week’s NanoDay — the center’s first — was a platform for industry and academic scientists and about 100 students to convince 300 guests that atomic level manufacturing — nanotechnology — will be the industrial revolution of the 21st century.

 Global investment in nanotechnology reached $9.6 billion in 2005, up 10 percent from 2004, according to a report by investment analyst firm Lux Research Inc. of New York.
 The National Science Foundation predicts that nanotechnology revenues worldwide will exceed the $1 trillion mark by 2020.